dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

   2. Connect the Clockin Wizard "clk\_out1" (100Mhz clock) to the "s\_axi\_aclk" pin.
   3. Connect the Processor System Reset output port "peripheral\_aresetn" to the "s\_axi\_aresetn" input.
   5. Connect the Clockin Wizard "clk\_out3" (50Mhz clock) to the "ext\_spi\_clk" pin.
-  6. Right click the "QSPI" XXX port, make it external and rename to "QSP_FLASH".
+  6. Right click the "SPI\_0" port, make it external and rename to "QSPI\_FLASH".
   7. Add the following pin constraints to the XDC file:

         set\_property -dict {PACKAGE\_PIN K17 IOSTANDARD LVCMOS33} [get\_ports QSPI\_FLASH\_io0\_io]